-Although it’s hard to choose the best bathroom dehumidifer, we’ve weighed everything up and decided that our favorite product is the Frigidaire Energy Star model for its impressive quality.
+Although it’s hard to choose the best bathroom dehumidifier, we’ve weighed everything up and decided that our favorite product is the Frigidaire Energy Star model for its impressive quality.

 It’s by far the most powerful unit here.
 It has all of the features on the Ivation, with better efficiency and quieter operation.

 We especially love that it packs all its power into the same footprint as the Ivation.
 There’s not much to complain about with this model except the price.
-Our verdict: if you can afford it, and have the space for it, go for it!
+Our verdict: if you can afford it, and have the space for it in your bathroom, go for it!
 Just be sure to buy that extra warranty coverage, just in case.

 How to Choose the Best Small Dehumidifier

 It can be tricky to find a dehumidifier powerful enough to handle drastic fluctuations in moisture levels, especially if you’re shopping for a room with multiple users.